diagram-parsing/graph-diagram-extraction-MLLM/README.md

+#Multimodal large language models for information extraction
+from graph-structured diagrams

+This repository contains the code, data, and evaluation scripts for our research on extracting structured information from diagram images using multimodal large language models (MLLMs).

-## 🧠 Abstract
+## Overview

-Graph-structured diagrams are widely used to represent processes and relationships visually.
-We explore the use of a multimodal large language model (MLLM), InternVL3-14B, for information extraction from such diagrams, comparing prompting strategies and parameter-efficient fine-tuning (PEFT).
-Our experiments demonstrate that MLLMs can compete with traditional CV models on simple diagrams and highlight where further improvements are needed.
+We investigate the use of InternVL3-14B, a multimodal large language model (MLLM), for extracting structured information from graph-based diagrams (e.g., flowcharts, BPMN, etc.).
+This project explores both prompting-based and PEFT-finetuned strategies.

+## Repository Structure

+- `data/`: ground-truth JSON annotations for the diagram datasets used in our study
+- `evaluation/`: Evaluation scripts and manual review

+---